DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-10-15-course-not-running-oct-15.md

 ---
 title: Course statuses – 15 October iteration
-description: We have uncovered more complexity around course statuses on UCAS.
+description: We have uncovered more complexity around course statuses on UCAS
 date: 2018-10-15
 ---